Valerian Palace

 Valerian Palace or Valerianus Palace is an ancient palace in the historical city of Bishapur in Kazerun County in Iran.
-This palace was built for Valerian, the Roman Emperor, to reside in the royal citadel of Bishapur, after the victory of Shapur I, the Sasanian king, over Valerian, the Roman emperor, in the Battle of Edessa.
+This palace was built for Valerian, the Roman Emperor, to reside in as prisoner, within the royal citadel of Bishapur, after the victory of Shapur I, the Sasanian king, over Valerian, the Roman emperor, in the Battle of Edessa.

 Valerian Palace was registered in 1310 SH (Note: 1931-1932 in the Gregorian calendar) as one of the first national monuments of Iran.
 It is also listed as part of the Bishapur complex in the UNESCO World Heritage List.

 Location

 This building is located on the northern side of the royal citadel, 150 meters from the ceremonial hall and the large fire temple located in the ancient city of Bishapur, one of the capitals of the Sasanian Empire, 15 kilometers west of the city of Kazerun.

 History

 A relief in the Tang-e Chogan of Kazerun shows Valerian, the Roman emperor, kneeling before Shapur I, the Sassanid king of Iran.

 This palace was built in 266 AD, after the Battle of Edessa, by order of Shapur I, the king of Iran, for the residence of Valerian, the Roman emperor who was defeated in this battle and taken prisoner, near the government palace of Shapur I.

 Valerian was kept under surveillance in this palace throughout his life.
 The first explorer of Valerian's palace was Roman Ghirshman, a French archaeologist who was engaged in excavations at Bishapur between 1935 and 1937.

 After that, between 1968 and 1974, excavations were carried out in Bishapur under the supervision of Ali Akbar Sarfaraz, an Iranian archaeologist.
 In this operation, excavations were carried out from the royal citadel.
 Finally, in 1995, the operation to liberate the Valerian Palace was carried out under the supervision of Mosayeb Amiri.

 In 2025, cultural heritage officials announced the start of a new season of excavations in Bishapur, focusing on Valerian Palace.